 - Introduction to Research Methods and the Profession

 - Introduction to Public History

 - American Indian History

 - The History of Middle Eastern Muslim Women

-Learn more about the public history major in the UWEC course catalog.
+Learn more about the history - public history emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in history?
 Here are a few other programs you might be interested in exploring.